cplace2019/cplace2019.github.io/README.md

 ### More to come...

-I'm just getting started but feel free to bookmark this to keep an eye on my project updates.
+I'm just getting started but feel free to bookmark this page to keep an eye on my project updates.

 ### Support or Contact